Mangul-Lab-USC/Mangul-Lab-USC.github.io/index.md

 <!-- section break -->

 {% capture text %}
-We develop robust data driven techniques to accelerate diffusion of genomics and biomedical data into translational research and education.
+Computational data-driven research focuses on developing and applying computational methods across various types of omics datasets.
+Such research is performed in a new type of laboratory, often called a dry lab.
+Our team designs, develops and applies novel and robust data-driven, computational approaches that will accelerate the diffusion of genomics and biomedical data into translational research and education.

 [Our Publications &nbsp;→](research)
 {:.center}